fusioninventory/fusioninventory-agent/tools/darwin/README.txt

 BUILDING/INSTALLING

 - Check out CVS if needed
+- copy the inc/ directory (might need to get it out of one of the previous releases) to unified_unix_agent
 - cd ./unified_unix_agent/tools/darwin
+- run the create-darwin-perl-lib_fromCPAN.pl script which will create the ~/darwin-perl-lib directory.
+This directory will stash a built version of all the perl libraries needed to run this client (ie: no running CPAN on the hosts you're deploying this on)
+	- READ THE SCRIPT BEFORE RUNNING, some CPAN configurations are needed prior to running
+	- You'll need CPAN, Perl (the development libraries for perl), so Xcode Tools (just about a full install).

 - sh ./STANDALONE_STEP1.sh
 - modify ocsinventory-agent.cfg file for your organization (TAG, server, logfile, etc...)
 - sh ./STANDALONE_STEP2.sh